Analysis: The End Of The 'Caliphate' Doesn't Mean The End Of ISIS

 Syria and Iraq are still unstable

 The conditions in Iraq and Syria are still conducive to conflict and extremism.
 The war against ISIS ended the group's brutal rule but also came at a high cost that will continue to cause suffering.
-Intensive U.S. airstrikes numbering in the thousands in Mosul, Iraq, Raqqa, Syria, and other cities killed thousands of civilians — though the totals are uncounted.
+Intensive U.S. airstrikes numbering in the thousands in Mosul, Iraq and Raqqa, Syria, and other cities killed thousands of civilians — though the totals are uncounted.
 Large areas of cities remain destroyed, with people homeless and living in refugee camps.
 Major reconstruction is needed and, in the case of Syria especially, there is no plan to undertake it.
 Many blame the U.S. and allied local fighters for the destruction as much as ISIS.
 In Iraq, Sunni Muslims say they're abused by Shiite militias that paint them as accomplices of the Sunni extremists in ISIS.
 Meanwhile, victims of ISIS want revenge.
 These are the kinds of conditions ISIS exploited when it rose to prominence and started taking over cities in Syria and Iraq a few years ago.
 In Syria, the U.S. cut money for programs to help stabilize the city of Raqqa and asked other countries, including Saudi Arabia, to pay the bill.

 Abu Bakr al-Baghdadi is alive — or not